Liquidation heatmap explained - How to use Bitcoin liquidation heatmaps

 You can use the liquidation heat map in multiple ways for your trading and price predictions on Bitcoin and other cryptocurrencies.

-• Magnet: The concentrated liquidity may act as a magnet for the price, as the market mechanism supply and demand often seeks places with most liquidity.
-Chances increases that price meets the levels where many liquidations are concentrated.
+• Magnet: The concentrated liquidity may act as a magnet for the price, as the market mechanism of supply and demand often seeks places with the most liquidity.
+The chances increase that the price meets the levels where many liquidations are concentrated.

 • Support and Resistance: Traders can use these zones as well to look for potential support and resistance levels.
 These levels can be used as entry or exit levels or be seen as important levels to watch for traders.

 • Confirmation of other indications: This metric can also be used to strengthen other metrics.
-So let’s say you use another indicator like the buying and selling pressure heat map, if there is a lot of selling pressure, and a possible liquidation event is below the current price levels, they might compliment each other and increase the chances of a declining Bitcoin price.
+So let’s say you use another indicator like the buying and selling pressure heat map.
+If there is a lot of selling pressure, and a possible liquidation event is below the current price levels, they might complement each other and increase the chances of a declining Bitcoin price.

 The power of combining Bitcoin heat maps

-There are various types of heat maps that visualize specific data on the Bitcoin chart, in this article we’ve discussed about the liquidation levels, but there are also heat maps that visualise sentiment or buying and selling pressure.
+There are various types of heat maps that visualize specific data on the Bitcoin chart.
+In this article, we’ve discussed the liquidation levels, but there are also heat maps that visualise sentiment or buying and selling pressure.
 The major advantage of a heat map is its easy readability, providing traders with a clear overview of the trends and patterns.
 Combining these heat maps together makes them even more powerful.

 Buying and selling pressure heatmap